Harry's Law: Development

 This is the first television series that Kelley has not co-produced with 20th Century Fox Television—instead, the series is co-produced with Warner Bros.
 Television.
 On May 14, 2010, NBC officially announced that it was picking up the series.
 Harry's Law was held as a midseason replacement and premiered in January 2011 replacing the now-cancelled Chase.

-In an attempt to make the show more realistic, producers decided to explore Cincinnati more thoroughly in the second season and have included an actual Cincinnati business, Arnold's Bar and Grill, as a part of the show.
+In an attempt to make the show more realistic, producers decided to explore Cincinnati more thoroughly in the second season and included an actual Cincinnati business, Arnold's Bar and Grill, as a part of the show.

 Cancellation and campaign efforts

 Following the cancellation of the series, supporters banded together on Facebook in an effort to bring Harry's Law back to television.
 The unsuccessful campaign was launched on May 13, 2012, titled "Save Harry's Law".